Consortium for Information & Software Quality to Host Cyber Resilience Summit

 Consortium to Brief U.S. Federal Government on Code Quality Standards

 Needham, Mass. – Feb.
-2, 2016 – The Consortium for IT Software Quality™ (CISQ™) today announced its return to Washington, D.C. as host of its fourth annual cyber event, Cyber Resilience Summit, which will take place on Tuesday, March 15, 2016 at the Hyatt Reston Town Center in Reston, Virginia.
+2, 2016 – The Consortium for Information & Software Quality™ (CISQ™) today announced its return to Washington, D.C. as host of its fourth annual cyber event, Cyber Resilience Summit, which will take place on Tuesday, March 15, 2016 at the Hyatt Reston Town Center in Reston, Virginia.
 The Summit will bring defense, government and industry leaders together to discuss IT/cyber risk standards for bolstering security and resiliency in software-intensive systems.
 Registration is open to the public and costs $195 USD.
 Admission for government officials is complimentary.